ddzhioeva/data_science_projects/README.md

   <tr>
      <td><a href="https://github.com/ddzhioeva/data_science_projects/blob/main/Determining%20Car%20Prices/Determining%20Car%20Prices.ipynb">Determining Car Prices</a></td>
     <td>Online Service</td>
     <td>The "Non-Accident, Non-Painted" used car sales service aims to provide its customers with an efficient and accurate way to estimate the market value of their vehicles.
-By leveraging historical data on car technical specifications, configurations, and prices, we can develop a reliable model to predict car prices.
+By leveraging historical data on car technical specifications, configurations, and prices, I develop a reliable model to predict car prices.
 This will not only attract new customers to the platform but also enhance their overall experience by providing valuable insights into their car's market value.</td>
     <td>Pandas, Matplotlib, Numpy, Seaborn, Machine Learning,Catboost,sklearn, xgboost, tqdm, missingno </td>
   </tr>
   <tr>